sid-agrawal/CellulOS-Docs/docs/source/development/troubleshooting.md

     - Other app images are in the `apps/sel4test-driver/` directory
 3. Once GDB starts up, connect to Qemu with `target remote :1234`.

-## Loading debug symbols from musllibc
+## Loading debug symbols from musl libc
-By default, debug symbols are not loaded from musllibc.
+By default, debug symbols are not loaded from musl libc.
 If you want to set a breakpoint inside `malloc.c`, for example, you will need to extract the symbols.
-1. Enable musllibc debug: in `/projects/musllibc/makefile` line 57, change `${ENABLE_DEBUG}` to `--enable-debug`.
+1. Enable musl libc debug: in `/projects/musllibc/makefile` line 57, change `${ENABLE_DEBUG}` to `--enable-debug`.
     - I have not figured out how to properly set the flag, as build errors occured when I tried to set it from the cmake file.
 2. Extract the desired object file: eg. to extract malloc, run `ar -xv apps/sel4test-driver/musllibc/build-temp/stage/lib/libc.a malloc.o` from the build folder.
 3. Now the symbols should be loaded automatically in GDB.